kataras/iris/README.md

 Support
 ------------

-- [Star the project](https://github.com/kataras/iris/strangers), will help you to follow the upcoming features.
+- :star: [the project](https://github.com/kataras/iris/stargazers), will help you to follow the upcoming features
+- [Donate](https://github.com/kataras/iris#buy-me-a-cup-of-coffee), will help me to continue
+- [Post](http://support.iris-go.com) a feature request or report a bug, will help all of us to build a better web, together
-- Write [an article](https://dzone.com/articles/a-url-shortener-service-using-go-iris-and-bolt-ger) about Iris or even [post a Tweet](https://twitter.com/gelnior/status/769100480706379776).
+- :earth_americas: post [an article](https://dzone.com/articles/a-url-shortener-service-using-go-iris-and-bolt-ger) or [tweet](https://twitter.com/gelnior/status/769100480706379776) and share it with your neighbor
-- Report bugs by opening an new topic labeled as 'bug' [here](http://support.iris-go.com), thanks!

 <!--It's true that I am spending all my available time for Iris and its related projects, therefore I have no income value.